lucadani7/CustomUnpacker/README.md

     -	I: An unsigned integer (4 bytes) for storing the file size.
  -	HEADER_SIZE: Dynamically computed size of the header using struct.calcsize(HEADER_FORMAT).

-**These constants are used throughout the program to ensure consistent handling of file headers.**
+**These constants define the structure and size of each file header stored in the archive.**

 ---